Diophantine tori and nonselfadjoint inverse spectral problems: Quantum Birkhoff normal form

-Let us identify symbols on $T^*\mathbf{T}^n$ with their formal Weyl quantizations.
-The Moyal formula defines a product operation on symbols which corresponds to composition of the corresponding operators.
+defines a product operation on symbols which corresponds to composition of the corresponding operators.
 We denote by $[\cdot,\cdot]$ the associated bracket operation, which on the level of Weyl quantizations is simply the commutator bracket.

 The normal form construction may be summarized as follows: We make a sequence of analytic, symplectic changes of variables, which transform $P_\epsilon$ to a symbol which is independent of $x$ to higher and higher order in $(\xi,\epsilon,h)$.
 On the level of operators this is formally equivalent to conjugating by a sequence of Fourier integral operators.
 The resulting sequence of symbols is convergent in the space of formal power series in $(\xi,\epsilon,h)$.
-We define the quantum Birkhoff normal form (QBNF) of $P_\epsilon$ near the Diophantine torus $\Lambda$ to be the formal limit of this procedure, while if we truncate the procedure after finitely many steps we get a well-defined analytic change of variables.
-As we remark in section \ref{BNFuniq}, the normal form is well-defined once the Diophantine frequencies $a$ are fixed.
+The quantum Birkhoff normal form (QBNF) of $P_\epsilon$ near the Diophantine torus $\Lambda$ is {an asymptotic expansion which is} the formal limit of this procedure, while if we truncate the procedure after finitely many steps we get a well-defined analytic change of variables.

 Later, we will often write the QBNF as a formal expansion